mcmire/dotfiles/README.md

 #### tmux

-tmux is invaluable for managing different sessions within a project (and for grouping projects together so that you can work on multiple at the same time).
+tmux is invaluable for managing different sessions within a project (and for grouping projects together so that you can work on multiple projects at the same time).
+You'll want to install tmux by saying:
-For instance, you might

     brew install tmux